Updated: Nov 16, 2020

 3. Use a moisturizing shampoo that is sulfate free or cowash.

-4. Deep condition with heat weekly depending on the severity of the problem (my usual recommendation is biweekly).
+4. Deep condition with heat weekly-biweekly depending on the severity of the problem.
 Use moisturizing deep conditioners that are protein-free.
 Apply heat during the deep conditioning process to help the moisture penetrate the hair shaft.
-Keep in mind that it is a best practice to use Crown Growth Oil-Almond Edition on your scalp during a deep conditioning treatment to protect and nourish your scalp.
+Keep in mind that it is a best practice to mix Crown Growth Oil-Almond Edition with your conditioner during a deep conditioning treatment to increase nourishment and help to breakdown protein buildup.
 Our Flaxseed Thermal Treatment Cap will be perfect for this treatment as it allows you mobility freeing you from sitting under a hooded dryer for 30 minutes to an hour giving you the same benefits!

 You will begin to see results after the first cycle of treatment.
 If you have any further questions or concerns feel free to contact us and we will do our best to address them for you.
 Please LIKE & SHARE!
 Until next time...